 Yellow and red buses operated by different companies offer similar routes and services.

-The Yellow Bus, operated by Carristur, offers two routes (Tagus and Olisipo tours) to explore the main monuments, squares and views of the city.
+The Yellow Bus, operated by Carristur, offers visitors two routes to explore the main monuments, squares and views of the city.

-The Tagus Tour departs from Praça da Figueira and stops at Marquês de Pombal, Basílica da Estrela, Torre de Belém, Museu de Arte Antiga, among other attractions.
+The Belém Lisbon Bus Tour departs from Praça da Figueira and stops at Marquês de Pombal Square, Basílica da Estrela, Jerónimos Monastery, Belém Tower, and many other attractions.

-Buses depart every 20 minutes from 9am to 5.30pm between October and May, and every 15 minutes from 9am to 8pm between June and September.
-The trip takes approximately 1.40 hours.
+Buses run every hour daily from 10am to 5pm between October and May, and every 15 minutes from 9am to 8pm between June and September.
+The trip takes approximately 1h40.

-The Red Buses, operated by City Sightseeing, offer two routes that cover Lisbon’s main attractions, each taking in total approximately 90 minutes.
+The Red Buses, operated by City Sightseeing, offer two routes that cover Lisbon’s main attractions, each taking approximately 90 minutes in total.

-The red route runs on the western part of the city and goes through top main sights such as Campo Pequeno, Gulbenkian Museum, Jardim da Estrela, Padrão dos Descobrimentos, Torre de Belém, Terreiro do Paço, and Rossio.
+The red route runs on the western part of the city and goes through top main sights such as Campo Pequeno, Gulbenkian Museum, Jardim da Estrela, Padrão dos Descobrimentos, Belém Tower, Terreiro do Paço, and Rossio.

-The blue route goes through Bairro Alto, Cais do Sodré, Santa Apolónia, Oceanário, Torre Vasco da Gama, Jardim Zoológico and Parque Eduardo VII.
+The blue route goes through Bairro Alto, Cais do Sodré, Santa Apolónia, the Oceanarium, Vasco da Gama Tower, the Zoo, and Eduardo VII Park.